 When you make an attack in Dungeons & Dragons 5E, you roll a D20, adding your Attack Bonus (AB) to determine the total.
 So how do you assess your Attack Bonus?

 Melee weapon attacks will use your Str modifier, and you may instead use your Dex modifier if you’re using a weapon with the Finesse property.

-Ranged weapon attacks will use your Dex modifier, if you’re making the attack with a thrown weapon then you use the same modifier as you would to make a melee attack.
-For example a handaxe will use Str when thrown, but a dagger can use either Str or Dex, because a dagger is a Finesse weapon.
+Ranged weapon attacks will use your Dex modifier.
+If you’re attacking with a thrown weapon, you use the same modifier as you would to make a melee attack.
+For example, a handaxe will use Str when thrown, but a dagger can use either Str or Dex because a dagger is a Finesse weapon.

-If you are proficient with the weapon you are using then you add your proficiency bonus to your ability score mod.
+If you are proficient with the weapon you are using, you add your proficiency bonus to your ability score mod.
 A Fighter making a melee attack with a longsword would use the following to determine their Attack Bonus:

 Str Mod + Proficiency = Attack Bonus